 Asana offers three paid plans:

-- Premium: from 10.99 euros/month.
-Compared to the free plan, you get the rule automation features and much more advanced reporting, with unlimited dashboards on an unlimited number of projects, including the very useful custom search feature.
+- Premium: from €10.99/month.
+Compared with the free plan, you benefit from rules automation functions and much more advanced reporting, with unlimited dashboards on an unlimited number of projects, including the useful custom search function.

-- Business: from 24.99 euros/month.
-Customization and automation are further developed: you can create your own dynamic rules.
+- Business: from €24.99/month.
+Customization and automation are even more advanced: you can create your own dynamic rules.

 Discover Asana